-Other income includes transactions such as sales of pallets/plastics for recycling purposes, transport services.
-This year, other income included dividend income from subsidiary while last year, other income included an exceptional revenue received for unloading services provided to third party.
-Other income is recognised in the statement of profit and loss at one point in time and transaction price is already fixed.
+Other income includes transactions such as sales of pallets/plastics for recycling purposes and transport services.
+Last year, other income included dividend income from subsidiary.
+Other income is recognised in the statement of profit and loss at a point in time and transaction price is already fixed.